Skip to content

 Learning

-Logs and warns users about detections, but does not block requests.
+Logs and warns users about detections, but does not block or redact requests.

 Actively blocks or redacts sensitive data based on policy rules.

-Bleep ships with 17 built-in detection patterns across four categories.
-All patterns are enabled by default and can be configured in the Policies page.
+Bleep ships with 6 built-in detection patterns plus automatic file scanning (images via OCR, PDFs, Office documents, and text files).
+All are enabled by default and configurable in the Policies page.

-Additional features include response inspection and entropy-based secret detection, both enabled by default.
+Additional features: response inspection, entropy-based secret detection - all enabled by default.

 Destinations

 Bleep monitors traffic to configured destination categories.
-The built-in configuration covers 370+ domains across six categories:
+The built-in configuration covers 800+ domains across 17 categories.
+The main groups:

-• AI Services (High risk) - ChatGPT, Claude, Gemini, Copilot, Cursor, DeepSeek, Midjourney, and 360+ more domains across chatbots, coding assistants, APIs, image/video/audio generation, and enterprise AI platforms
+• AI Services (High risk) - ChatGPT, Claude, Gemini, Copilot, Cursor, DeepSeek, Midjourney, and many more

 • Collaboration (Medium risk) - Slack, Discord, Teams, Telegram